-- 10:00 a.m.
-Doors of the Arena Open to Public - 10:55 a.m.
-Welcome & National Anthem 11:00 a.m.-Small and Medium Team Finals - (Small and Medium team performances alternate) - 12:45 p.m.-Small Team Awards - 1:15 p.m.
-Medium Team Awards 2:30 p.m.
-IESA Exhibition - 2:55 p.m.-Announcements & National Anthem - 3:00 p.m.
-Large and Coed Team Finals (Large and Coed team performances alternate) - 4:45 p.m.
-Large Team Awards - 5:15 p.m.-Cood Team Awards
+10:00 a.m.-Doors of the Arena Open to Public 10:55 a.m.-Welcome & National Anthem 11:00 a.m.-Small and Medium Team Finals (Small and Medium team performances alternate) 12:45 p.m.-Small Team Awards 1:15 p.m.-Medium Team Awards 2:30 p.m.-IESA Exhibition 2:55 p.m.-Announcements & National Anthem 3:00 p.m.-Large and Coed Team Finals (Large and Coed team performances

-H. State Final School Packets: At the state final, school packets, which include important state final information, updates, state final credentials and programs may be picked up Thursday, February 4 from 6:30 p.m. to 8:30 p.m. at the Grossinger Motors Arena VIP south entrance and after 7:00 a.m. on Friday, February 7, at the Pepsi Ice Rink main entrance located on the south of the Grossinger Motors Arena.
+H. State Final School Packets: At the state final, school packets, which include important state final information, updates, state final credentials and programs may be picked up Thursday, February 3 from 6:30 p.m. to 8:30 p.m. at the Grossinger Motors Arena VIP south entrance and after 7:00 a.m. on Friday, February 4, at the Pepsi Ice Rink main entrance located on the south of the Grossinger Motors Arena.
 A coach/school official is the only person permitted to pick up the schools' packet.
 The Pepsi Ice Rink foyer of Grossinger Motors Arena in downtown Bloomington is tournament central.